awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_secure_spring_app/Readme.md

 **Note**: An email address that you send an email message to must be verified.
 For information, see [Verifying an Email Address](https://docs.aws.amazon.com/ses/latest/DeveloperGuide//verify-email-addresses-procedure.html).

 The following Java code reprents the **SendMessage** class.
-In the following Java code, notice that an **EnvironmentVariableCredentialsProvider** is used.
-The reason is because this code is deployed to the AWS Elastic Beanstalk.
+Notice that an **EnvironmentVariableCredentialsProvider** is used.
+This is because this code is deployed to the AWS Elastic Beanstalk.
 As a result, you need to use a credential provider that can be used on this platform.
-You can setup environment variables on the AWS Elastic Beanstalk to reflect your AWS credentials.
+You can setup environment variables on the Elastic Beanstalk to reflect your AWS credentials.

     package com.aws.services;